phetsims/phet-info/doc/phet-software-design-patterns.md

   3. de-register from tandem (data collection)

 Once establishing that you need to dispose a type, add the `dispose` method to the prototype.
-This method should be `@public` is likely an `@override`.
+This method should be `@public` and is likely an `@override`.
 The `dispose` method on the prototype, when called, should completely release this object from any references that would otherwise keep it from being garbage collected.
 Make sure that this method calls its parent and mixin disposals as well.
 In the view a type will likely extend from `{{Node}}` and, as such, you will call `Node.prototype.dispose.call( this );` (for es5).
-We call "this" type's dispose before the parent's call because we tear down code in the opposite order of construction.
+In general call `this` type's dispose before the parent's call to tear down code in the opposite order of construction.

+Below are a few methods to implement disposal specifics.
+They are listed in order of preference, and the first should be used unless it can't, the same for the next, and so on.

 ----------

-The preferred approach in implementing disposal for PhET code is to create a private member function in the constructor called `this.dispose{{TypeName}}` (see [issue](https://github.com/phetsims/tasks/issues/727)), and then to call that from the `dispose` method.
-With disposal order in mind, the safest order of disposal within `this.dispose` is to call `this.dispose{{TypeName}}` before calling for the parent.
-Within `this.dispose{{TypeName}}`, the safes order of disposal is the opposite order of component creation.
+The preferred approach in implementing disposal for PhET code is to create a private member function in the constructor called `this.dispose{{TypeName}}` (see [issue](https://github.com/phetsims/tasks/issues/727)), and then to call that method from the `dispose` method (on the prototype).
+With disposal order in mind, the generally safest order of disposal within `this.dispose` is to call `this.dispose{{TypeName}}` before calling for the parent.
+Within `this.dispose{{TypeName}}`, the generally safest order of disposal is the opposite order of component creation.

-Take the following type:
+Here is an example of using this disposal method.
+Note that the `Property` is unlinked before the child is removed from the `Node`.

 ```js
 class MyAddChildAndLinkNode extends Node{